 The first major stop on the Overseas Highway which connects the Florida Keys with mainland USA, Key Largo is part of the third-largest barrier reef in the world and the diving here is suitably impressive.
 The area boasts such a variety of enjoyable wrecks and reefs to explore that it's almost impossible to select a favorite site.
 Miles of spur and groove formation reef complete with swim-throughs and drifts are home to many vibrant tropical fish species, as well as turtles, nurse sharks, rays, and even the occasional hammerhead.

 The best-known wreck in the area is the USS Spiegel Grove, a huge US Navy Landing Ship Dock that was sunk in 2002 as an artificial wreck.
-Although originally lying on her starboard side, Hurricane Dennis in 2005 flipped the huge superstructure upright and she now rests at a depth of 45 to 135 feet (15 to 40m).
+Although originally lying on her starboard side, Hurricane Dennis in 2005 flipped the huge superstructure upright, and she now rests at a depth of 45 to 135 feet (15 to 40m).
 Encrusting corals have already created a patchwork of color across every exposed surface, while schools of small tropical fish flash to and fro and larger groupers loiter in the nooks and crannies.

-Key Largo
+How to Dive Key Largo

 Key Largo's popularity as a dive destination means there are dozens of dive shops and operators available to arrange kit hire, guides, or boat trips to local sites.
-From small family-run guesthouses through to self-catered villas and resorts, there is accommodation to suit all tastes and budgets.
+From small family-run guesthouses to self-catered villas and resorts, there is accommodation to suit all tastes and budgets.

 The closest airports are Miami International Airport (MIA) and Fort Lauderdale-Hollywood International Airport (FLL) from where you can drive or take a shuttle the hour south to Key Largo.

-Key Largo is diveable year-round, however, August and September have a higher chance of hurricanes, and the water is coolest in January and February.
+Key Largo is diveable year-round; however, August and September have a higher chance of hurricanes, and the water is coolest in January and February.

 Diving Conditions